frederic-perez/AmE-dictionary/dictionary.md

 __bronc__ _Bull and bronc riding._
 __broncobusting__
 __brooder house__
-__brooding__ _adj, n_:four: When you're dwelling on something, you're brooding about it — this can be thoughtful or morbidly obsessed.
+__brooding__ _adj, n_ :five: When you're dwelling on something, you're brooding about it — this can be thoughtful or morbidly obsessed.
 When you're brooding, you might be depressed about something you just can't stop thinking about—like the lead character in Hamlet.
 Brooding can also mean you're being extremely thoughtful, contemplative, meditative, musing, reflective, or ruminative — those are all good things.
 You have to look at the context to see if someone is brooding in a positive or negative way.
 This is also a word for what chickens and other egg-laying animals do: sitting on eggs to help them hatch.
-__brooding__ _v_
 __brook__ _v_
 __brouhaha__
 __bruited__